Campus Recreation

 The Facility Management Graduate Assistant oversees various operations of the Spencer Student Recreation Center and performs duties associated within the facility.
 Responsibilities include providing exceptional customer service, utilizing conflict resolution skills, responding to injuries, supervising students, implementing risk management procedures, enforcing policies, hiring and training student employees, and assisting with facility management and scheduling.

-The Fitness Services Graduate Assistant coordinates the fitness sessions including the hiring, training, evaluating, and scheduling of instructors/trainers as well as scheduling and supervising both the weight room/Olympic Strength rooms.
-Other responsibilities include preparing and administering in-services, teaching fitness instructor/personal training courses, teaching group fitness classes, and providing students and staff with healthy lifestyle information.
-Background in Exercise Science, Health Wellness, Nutrition, or Strength and Conditioning preferred.
+For Fitness Services, Graduate Assistants plan, market/promote and organize fitness-related programs and competitons; assist with the scheduling of instructors/trainers; assist with teaching group fitness instructor/personal trainer courses, teach group fitness classes, and provide students and staff with healthy lifestyle information.
+Background in Exercise Science, Health/Wellness, Nutrition, or Strength and Conditioning preferred.

 Application Process